MooersLab/configorg/README.md

 - using ido-mode and dired for directory navigation
 - using Org-ref version 3 to insert citations and to manage BibTeX file
 - access remote computers with tramp
-- use org-agenda inbox.org to maintain my TODO list of scheduled and unscheduled items
 - use *term* package to run macport updates
-- use org-agenda's task.org file to prioritize and schedule my tasks
-- use org-agenda's tickler.org file to remind me of upcoming events
-- use org-pomodoro to track the pomodoros finished in the tasks.org file.
+- use of elfeed to do literature searches
+-
 Once I have mastered Emacs for the above the activities, I will consider expanding my use to do the following:

 - advance my use of org-agenda
 - expand my use of other features of org
-- use of elfeed to do literature searches
 - reading e-mail inside Emacs
 - use the time tracking feature with org capture
 - intergrate org capture with manual effort tracking